Julian calendar: Oriental Orthodox

-The Oriental Orthodox Churches generally use the local calendar of their homelands.
-However, when calculating the Nativity Feast, most observe the Julian calendar.
-This was traditionally for the sake of unity throughout Christendom.
-In the west, some Oriental Orthodox Churches either use the Gregorian calendar or are permitted to observe the Nativity according to it.

 The Armenian Patriarchate of Jerusalem of Armenian Apostolic Orthodox Church uses Julian calendar, while the rest of Armenian Church uses Gregorian calendar.
 Both celebrate the Nativity as part of the Feast of Theophany according to their respective calendar.

 Berbers

 The Julian calendar is still used by the Berbers of the Maghreb in the form of the Berber calendar.

+Foula

+Foula in Shetland, Scotland, a small settlement on a remote island of the archipelago, still celebrates festivities according to the Julian calendar.